AlGepe/OmniSnippets_JS/docs/generalTips/migration/variableBlocks.rst

 Rounding and types
 ------------------

--  Assign :ref:`monetary types<variableAttributesV2Monetary>` where necessary.
+-  Assign :ref:`monetary types<variableAttributesV2Monetary>` where necessary, removing any rounding settings carried over from v1 in favor of the monetary setting's rounding behavior.

 -  Try **not to change the original rounding of the V1 version**.
 If needed, **standardize** it across variables of the same type.